Ao-Collaboration/Ao-Collaboration.github.io/team.md

 <br/><br/>
 When not at work, Serena can be found initiating novices to the fine art of playing Dungeons and Dragons, cooking food and pairing it with wine, and lecturing people on what ingredients do and do not go on pizza.
 {% endcapture %}
-{% include contact-card.html img="/assets/img/Serena-website.png" name="Serena Cappellini" role="Salesforce Specialist" blurb=serena_content %}
+{% include contact-card.html img="/assets/img/Serena-website.png" name="Serena Cappellini" role="Operations and Marketing" blurb=serena_content %}
 {% capture ben_content %}
 Ben has a broad knowledge base due to his experience in multiple different industries, being education, technology, retail, event planning, medical devices, as well as being a good dump for useless trivia information.
 <br/><br/>